Earn Affiliate Commission with a WooCommerce Product Reviews Website

 #1 – Sign up to 1 or more affiliate programs

 Before you start setting up your WooCommerce product reviews website, you should register for one or more affiliate schemes.

 If you’re just getting started, then I recommend signing up to Amazon Associates as a minimum.
 This is a good starting point because Amazon sells nearly every type of product.
 They probably have the biggest affiliate scheme in the world and pay fairy generous commission.

 You can also sign up to any other websites that offer an affiliate scheme.
 (If you’re reviewing WordPress plugins, sign up for our own affiliate scheme and earn 30% by writing about Barn2 Media’s plugins!)
 The important thing is that the scheme provides referral links or affiliate links that you can use online.

 Once you’ve done that, get the affiliate link for each of the products that you’re planning to review or compare on your WooCommerce website.

 #2 – Get a WordPress website & install a theme

-Next, sign up to a good WordPress hosting package (we recommend WP Engine).
+Next, sign up to a good WordPress hosting package (we use and recommend Kinsta).
 They should provide a tool to install WordPress and help you get up and running with a domain name.